 Pubs are where Londoners hang out of an evening, to relax and while away the time.
-There are so many pubs around the St Athans Hotel, one for every mood, that I thought I might write about a few favourites in the hope you manage to avoid any dour, boring or fake pubs – of which there are unfortunately quite a few.
+There are so many pubs in the Bloomsbury area, around the St Athans Hotel, one for every mood, that I thought I might write about a few favourites in the hope you manage to avoid any dour, boring or fake pubs – of which there are unfortunately quite a few.
 Most pubs offer food, though to be frank, it’ll be pretty standard fayre (except The Harrison and The Duke).
 I’ll write about pubs worth visiting a little further afield across London, in another post – but for now, all these pubs are a maximum of 10 mins walk.

 A word about British beer.